-According to PubMed Central, creatine has been found to help athletes recover from muscle damage, inflammation and even restore the glycogen levels to give them more energy.
+According to PubMed Central, creatine has been found to help athletes recover from muscle damage, and inflammation and even restore glycogen levels to give them more energy.

 7. CBD oil

-With WADA (world anti doping agency) lifting the ban on CBD oil for those in sport, it is quickly becoming a go to product to help with performance and recovery for many boxers and athletes.
+With WADA (world anti-doping agency) lifting the ban on CBD oil for those in sports, it is quickly becoming a go-to product to help with performance and recovery for many boxers and athletes.

 CBD is short for cannabidiol.
 But, unlike with marijuana, it does not have any psychoactive properties that get you high.
 This supplement comes in a whole host of different forms including oil, creams, gummies, capsules and many more.

-There are many benefits to this helping boxers in recovery including:
+There are many benefits to these helping boxers in recovery including:

 - Reducing pain and inflammation

 For more information on CBD oil, you can check out the articles below which also include a Youtube video of myself covering the topic.

 Equipment and gear